zhaoweiguo/knowledge.bkg/source/8tools/dockers/istios/normals/normal.rst

 Istio is composed of these components::

-    1. Envoy - Sidecar proxies per microservice to handle ingress/egress traffic between services in the cluster and from a service to external services.
+    1. Envoy -
+        Sidecar proxies per microservice to handle ingress/egress traffic between services in the cluster and from a service to external services.
         The proxies form a secure microservice mesh providing a rich set of functions like discovery, rich layer-7 routing, circuit breakers, policy enforcement and telemetry recording/reporting functions.

-    Note: The service mesh is not an overlay network.
-It simplifies and enhances how microservices in an application talk to each other over the network provided by the underlying platform.

     2. Mixer - 访问控制、遥测
         Central component that is leveraged by the proxies and microservices